Skip to content

 Pipelight ends the struggle with configuration optimised languages (YAML/TOML).

 Instead of combining multiple keywords and flags, the pipeline logic can be written in Javascript/Typescript.
-You van then define pipelines with concepts you are already comfortable with like variables, loops and functions.
+You can then define pipelines with concepts you are already comfortable with like variables, loops and functions.

 Frugal Power User

-Decrease by two third the money spent in the Cloud by using local computing ressources.
+Decrease by two third the money spent in the Cloud by using local computing resources.

 You can push code from a machine, build on another, and send the resulting archive on hosting servers.
 It allows you to use the latent computing power where it resides and drastically diminish cloud computing costs.